 Nothing defines the contemporary fashion trends quite like a cropped cardigan.

-Regardless, if putting together a cute outfit seems like too much to handle right now, a skinny knit with your favorite jeans is the perfect answer.
+Regardless, if putting together a cute outfit seems like too much to handle right now, a skinny knit with your favorite jeans – from our best jeans for women – is the perfect answer.

 Styles range from basic button-ups to embroidered, embellished, or printed knits, so there’s pretty much something for everyone.